Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/mailchimp.md

 5. Enter your [Mailchimp audience ID](https://mailchimp.com/help/find-audience-id), then click **Next**.
 This automatically creates a webhook on your Mailchimp audience to send events to Amplitude.

     !!!note
-        You are limited to **one** webhook for a specific Mailchimp audience and Amplitude project.
+        There is a limit of **one** webhook per specific Mailchimp audience and Amplitude project.
 If a webhook for this Mailchimp audience and Amplitude project already exists, it's reset to the default configurations supported by Amplitude.
 Amplitude supports only Mailchimp `subscribe` and `unsubscribe` events, from Mailchimp user sources only.

 After Amplitude starts receiving events from your Mailchimp audience, Mailchimp appears on the Data Sources page, under *Sources,* with a status of *Connected*.